Gone With The....

 ★★★★★

 WebGL Compute offers a compelling take on WebGL, though not without flaws.
-While the treatment of Web Development is excellent, I found the sections on Parallel Programming less convincing.
-The author makes some bold claims about GPU Computing that aren't always fully supported.
-That said, the book's strengths in discussing Parallel Programming more than compensate for any weaknesses.
-Readers looking for Shader Programming will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Shader Programming, if not the definitive work.
+While the treatment of Web Development is excellent, I found the sections on GPU Computing less convincing.
+The author makes some bold claims about Parallel Programming that aren't always fully supported.
+That said, the book's strengths in discussing High‑Performance Web more than compensate for any weaknesses.
+Readers looking for Graphics Programming will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on High‑Performance Computing, if not the definitive work.

 ★★★★★

 I absolutely loved WebGL Compute!
 It completely changed my perspective on WebGL.
-At first I wasn't sure about Parallel Programming, but by chapter 3 I was completely hooked.
+At first I wasn't sure about Graphics Programming, but by chapter 3 I was completely hooked.
 The way the author explains Graphics Programming is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in GPU Computing.
-What I appreciated most was how the book made Parallel Programming feel so accessible.
+I've already recommended this to all my friends who are interested in Parallel Programming.
+What I appreciated most was how the book made GPU Computing feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆